Academic Advising

 ACADEMIC ADVISING

-The School of Civic Leadership Advising Office supports students with personalized advising, resources, and guidance to help them achieve their academic and career goals.
-We help students to make informed decisions, foster leadership skills, and engage in community-building opportunities.
+The School of Civic Leadership Academic Advising provides personalized advising, resources, and guidance to help students achieve their academic and career goals.
 Our mission is to create a supportive environment where students are encouraged to reach their full potential and succeed academically and professionally.

 Current Students

-Advising Hours
+Academic Advising for SCL Hours

-In-person or Virtual
+In-person

 SCL Admitted Student FAQs

-Will students be able to enroll in courses they need in the correct sequence to graduate in four years?
+Will SCL students be able to enroll in courses they need in the correct sequence to graduate in four years?

 Civic Honors students are guaranteed access to all CIV courses, with reserved seats for them.
 If students meet the prerequisites for these courses (note that some upper-division CIV courses may have prerequisites), they can enroll without competing with the general student body.